rafuaero/rafuaero.github.io/content/posts/2025-02_liberdade_expressao_hipocrisia_pt01.md

 > "I do give Bezos credit for taking public ownership of his assertion of control over the paper opinion pages now.
 This is a major change, and he's not trying to hide it or shy away from responsibility for it."

-lembrando que há cerca de 2 meses já houve o [caso de censura de uma charge](https://anntelnaes.substack.com/p/why-im-quitting-the-washington-post) no mesmo whashing post, liberdade que chama.
+lembrando que há cerca de 2 meses já houve o [caso de censura de uma charge](https://anntelnaes.substack.com/p/why-im-quitting-the-washington-post) no mesmo washington post, liberdade que chama.

 ---